-Regarding Figure 1, the transition rates for high-skilled workers are well above transition rates for low-skilled workers due to different productivities.
-There is very little movement in the transition rates for native low-skilled workers as d_l increases.
-The transition rate for high-skilled workers increases slightly, consistent with their wage decreases, and the transition rate for low-skilled immigrants falls significantly with d_l .
-These results for the transition rates imply that the unemployment rate is much higher for low-skilled workers than high-skilled workers, moves very little for natives and high-skilled immigrant workers, but increases a lot for low skilled immigrant workers when d_l increases (see Figure 2).
-Concerning wages, both high-skilled and low-skilled immigrant wages decrease with discrimination in the low-skilled sector, however, the decline is sharper for low-skilled workers as this sector is directly and negatively affected while the former decline is consistent with the increase in the transition rate for high-skilled workers (Figure 3).
+Regarding Figure 1, due to different productivities, the transition rates for high-skilled workers is well above discrimination for low-skilled workers.
+There is very little movement in the transition rates for native low-skilled workers as d_l increases, whereas the transition rate for high-skilled workers increases slightly, consistent with their wage decrease and the transition rate for low-skilled immigrants falls significantly with d_l .
+These results for the transitions rates imply that the unemployment rate is much higher for low-skilled workers than high-skilled workers, moves very little for natives and high-skilled immigrant workers, but increases a lot for low skilled immigrant workers when d_l increases (see Figure 2).
+Concerning wages, both high-skilled and low-skilled immigrant wages decrease with discrimination in the low-skilled sector, however, with a sharper decline for low-skilled workers as this sector is directly and negatively affected while the former decline is consistent with the increase in the transition rate for high-skilled workers (Figure 3).

 When we consider the impact of discrimination in both sectors (Figures 4-6), we obtain a sharp decrease in the transition rates for both high- and low-skilled immigrants, whereas the transition rates for natives are almost unchanged.
 As the transition rate is greater for high-skilled than low-skilled workers, the former decreases more than the latter.
-The transition rate facing high-skilled immigrants actually ends up lower than the transition rate for low-skilled natives when discrimination becomes relatively high and therefore unemployment for high-skilled immigrants exceeds the unemployment rate of low-skilled native workers at this discrimination level (Figure 5).
+The discrimination rate of high-skilled immigrants actually ends up lower than the transition rate for low-skilled natives when discrimination becomes relatively high and therefore unemployment for high-skilled immigrants exceeds the unemployment rate of high-skilled native workers at this discrimination level (Figure 5).
 As labour market tightness corresponding to the transition rate for natives is relatively unaffected by discrimination, the unemployment increase for low-skilled immigrant workers is similar to the increase for low-skilled immigrants in the first case, where there is only discrimination in the low-skilled sector.
-In case 2, there is a much sharper decrease in both high- and low-skilled immigrant wages than in case 1, due to the fact that the possibility of skill loss for high-skilled and the probability of regaining skills for low-skilled implies an interaction effect between the two sectors.
+In case 2, there is a much sharper decrease in both high- and low-skilled immigrant wages than in case 1, due to that the possibility of skill loss for high-skilled and the probability of regaining skills for low-skilled implies an interaction effect between the two sectors.
 This will amplify any negative effect on one of the two sectors.
 High-skilled immigrants' wages now fall more than low-skilled immigrants' wages due to the larger direct negative impact on high-skilled immigrant transition rate and the corresponding larger decrease in their bargaining power.